gallenc/opennms-paxexam/docs/RunningExamples.md

 The test environments need set up before you run any tests.
 To do this there is a pom.xml file in each project which will download the required dependencies and place them in the correct folders to be picked up when the docker-compose projects are started.

-for example in the minimal-karaf project:
+For example in the minimal-karaf project:

 ```
 cd minimal-karaf